 The tour titled ‘Khau Gully’, literally translated to the food lane, is an ode to the street food of Mumbai.
 If you are in the mood to tantalize your taste buds and find the perfect excuse to ditch that diet – fellow foodie, don’t look further!

-This storytelling and tasting tour will take you to the colourful stalls of Girgaon Chowpatty, Make you sip tea in an hundred year old Irani Café, eat at Mumbai’s oldest restaurant, drink a Persian drink and devour Mumbai’s ubiquitous Vada Pav, among other things.
-We promise you will get your fun fill – In food and its history
+This storytelling and tasting tour will take you to the colorful stalls of Girgaon Chowpatty, Make you sip tea in a hundred-year-old Irani Café, eat at Mumbai’s oldest restaurant, drink a Persian drink and devour Mumbai’s ubiquitous Vada Pav, among other things.
+We promise you will get your fun fill – In food and its history.